Defining Assets on Financial Aid Applications

 When it comes to applying for financial aid, parents and students tend to worry about their assets.
 We sometimes hear, "If I have some money saved, will colleges deny me financial aid?
 If I own my home or have saved for college, does that mean that colleges will take away my scholarships?"
 Luckily for those worried, I can say in response to these questions: no, probably not.

 In general, the financial aid formula that gauges how much families can afford to pay for college is heavily weighted towards income and not assets.
-Only a small percentage (about 5%) of parent savings and assets reported on the financial aid applications are taken into account when determining the Expected Family Contribution (EFC), the amount that schools expect a family to absorb in college costs for a year.
+Only a small percentage (about 5%) of parent savings and assets reported on the financial aid applications are taken into account when determining the Student Aid Index (SAI), the number schools used to determine a student's financial aid eligibility.

 Here's what you don't report on the FAFSA